-Almost Famous (2000, 122 minutes) is about a high school boy given an opportunity to write a story for Rolling Stone magazine about a 1970's rock band and their groupies.
-In one scene, the bands' tour plane is caught in a terrible storm and it appears death is imminent.
-Facing this prospect, several members of the band engage in self-disclosure, revealing secrets and feelings they had previously kept hidden.
-This scene demonstrates characteristics of self-disclosure such as the valence of disclosure, reciprocity, and the irreversibility of communication.
+Almost Famous (2000, 122 minutes) is about a high school boy given an opportunity to write a story for Rolling Stone magazine about a 1970s rock band and their groupies.
+In one scene, the band's tour plane is caught in a terrible storm and it appears death is imminent.
+Facing this prospect, several member of the band engage in self-disclosure, revealing secrets and feelings they had previously kept hidden.
+This scene demonstrates characteristics of self-disclosure, such as reciprocity and the irreversibility of communication.